thurm64/miton.si/sitelen/md/echo_patch.md

 ### Step 0: Preparation

-Have your quest in developer mode, and have sidequest installed on your PC.
+Make sure your Quest is in developer mode, and that you have SideQuest on your PC/Quest, or some other way of installing APK files, like BugJaeger (if you have an android phone).
+For this purpose i'll just refer to SideQuest.
 If you have Echo VR installed already, uninstall it.

 ### Step 1: Download base game files